Loading...

 Do debt collectors in Dubai charge if they don’t recover anything?

 On the contingency component, no — no recovery means no commission.
-However, you'll likely have paid a registration fee (non-refundable) and potentially some legal costs if the case was escalated before it was deemed unrecoverable.
+However, you’ll likely have paid a registration fee and potentially some legal costs if the case was escalated.

 Can I negotiate the commission rate?